Apply

 Hartt Suzuki Institute

-The Hartt Suzuki Student Institute (July 28 - August 5) will continue its legacy by offering an exciting in-person program for summer 2023 on the University of Hartford's campus, West Hartford, Connecticut.
-The institute is designed for violin, viola, cello, guitar, piano and new this year trumpet! students who are currently studying with a Suzuki-trained teacher.
+The Hartt Suzuki Student Institute will continue its legacy by offering an exciting in-person program for summer 2024 on the University of Hartford's campus, West Hartford, Connecticut.
+The institute is designed for violin, viola, cello, guitar, piano, and trumpet students who are currently studying with a Suzuki-trained teacher.
 Students must be accompanied by a parent/guardian throughout the course of the institute (Note: Book 7 and Up exception).

-Large ensembles, chamber groups, and play-ins will begin Sunday, July 30 (see arrival letter for specific times for arrival) as well as our opening ceremonies.
-The full schedule of classes begins on Monday, July 31.
+Large ensembles, chamber groups, and play-ins will begin Sunday, July 28 (arrival letter sent mid-July will have specific times for arrival) as well as our opening ceremonies.
+The full schedule of classes begins on Monday, July 29.

 The Suzuki Teacher Workshop is designed for teachers who wish to gain expertise in Suzuki pedagogy.
 Each workshop course is taught by a teacher training specialist who is a registered teacher trainer with the Suzuki Association of the Americas (SAA).

 At HSI, each student receives a minimum of four hours per day of formal instruction.
 Suzuki students who are in Book 4 and above receive a minimum of five hours per day of formal instruction.
 Instruction includes a master class, in which each child receives one-on-one teaching, a repertory class, an ensemble or instrument specific class and at least one additional enrichment class appropriate to the instrument and level of the child.
-Students are expected to practice a minimum of one hour per day.
+Students are expected to practice daily in preparation for their masterclass lesson, group class, and orchestra rehearsal as instructed by their HSI faculty.

 Registration is accepted on a first-come, first-served basis therefore early registration is encouraged.
 If space is not available, you will be notified, and all fees will be refunded.

-Because of the Institute's commitment to faculty and facility arrangements, applicants who withdraw after June 1, 2023 will forfeit all tuition and fees.
+Due to the Institute's commitment to faculty and facility arrangements, applicants who withdraw after June 1, 2024 will forfeit all tuition and fees.
 Withdrawal prior to June 1st requires written notice sent directly to hcdbills@hartford.edu.
-Registration fees are non-refundable.

 VIOLIN